March 2020 Daraa clashes: Aftermath

-Major General Hossam Luke ordered the notables of Jasim to hand over the ex-rebels responsible for the attack on the checkpoint near the town.
+Major General Hossam Louka ordered the notables of Jasim to hand over the ex-rebels responsible for the attack on the checkpoint near the town.
 Activists in the Daraa countryside expressed concern that the Syrian Army may replicate their strategy in Sanamayn with other towns in the Houran where reconciled rebels were present.
 The SAA brought in tens of reinforcements to the outskirts of the towns of Tafas and Jasim city, and placed artillery on the hills of Metweq and Om Horam.
 A Russian delegation entered Tafas to monitor progress of the deals.
 On 12 March, dignitaries from Jasim city and other towns were summoned by the Syrian authorities, who requested for the rebels inside to hand over their weapons, giving the opposition forces inside a period of ten days to hand over their weapons before the SAA stormed the city and disarmed them by force.

 On 18 March, Syrian Army reinforcements brought to Daraa governorate opened fire on former opposition commanders, as they passed through checkpoints in the town of Jaleen Housing, killing two and injuring one.
 The government forces withdrew from Jaleen back to their barracks after three soldiers were killed.
 Later that day, the Syrian Army and loyalists began shelling the town, killing eight civilians and injuring four others.
 The Syrian Army also shelled the town of Tasil.

 On 25 March, two young men from Bosra al-Sham were kidnapped by a kidnapping gang from As-Suwayda, who took the men to the town of Al-Quraya.
 Two days later, violent clashes took place after gunmen from Bosra al-Sham attempted to infiltrate the province and attacked the town of Al-Quraya, where the two men were being held.
 They were repelled by the Syrian Army and pro-government local factions.
 Four of the attackers and ten members of the local factions were killed in the clashes, and six fighters were captured.
 A car was targeted by the gunmen during the fighting, leading to the death of one civilian.
 The kidnapping gang's ringleader killed himself with a suicide belt after being sought out by the local authorities in Al-Quraya.
 The next day, on 28 March, the six captured fighters from Al-Quraya were executed in Bosra al-Sham.

 In November 2020, clashes would again take place in Daraa province after an attempted incursion by the Syrian Army into Daraa al-Balad, resulting in government forces launching a failed attack on the town of Karak the following day.
-Mediation from the Eighth brigade of the 5th corps ended the clashes.
+Mediation from the 8th Brigade of the 5th Corps ended the clashes.